 - Are there any ongoing developments in your industry which might affect the perception of your brand?

 We hope you’ve found this guide to online reputation management insightful and useful.
-Though an online brand is a dynamic, and often unpredictable thing, by taking a hands-on approach to monitoring changes in sentiment, and having systems in place to deal with negative attention, you’ll soon learn how to maximise positive attention and mitigate damage.
+Though an online brand is a dynamic, and often unpredictable thing, by taking a hands-on approach to monitoring changes in sentiment, and having systems in place to deal with negative attention, you’ll soon learn how to maximise positive mentions.

 If you are looking to review your online reputation, or are an agency interesting in white labelling or offering this service to your clients Hive19 can help.
 To find out more about how we monitor mentions and build campaigns get in touch with Hive19 today.